• Skip to primary navigation

 Psalms in Order • Scholars have long known that the communion chants on the weekdays from Ash Wednesday to the Friday before Palm Sunday are taken in order from the first twenty-six psalms, one psalm for each day.
 I think this is less well known among parish musicians because so few of us have an opportunity to sing Gregorian chant at enough Lenten weekdays to notice the pattern.
 For instance, I mentioned this fact in passing at Mass yesterday to one of my chanters, a man who has many of the Sunday propers by heart and has sung his way around the liturgical year for decades, and he did not know it.

 Why only twenty-six psalms?
-A few days are left out of the sequence; in those cases the communion antiphon comes from the gospel of the day.
+A few days are left out of the sequence; in those cases the communion antiphon comes from the Gospel of the day.
 The other missing days are the Thursdays, since Lenten Thursdays originally had no proper Mass; these were added later.
 The sequence is interesting in terms of how the chant was put together, because we can see the composers of the Roman schola working systematically through a series of texts, and it is always revealing to see the slight alterations they make to a text to turn it into a suitable Communion chant.

-Psalms 1, Distilled • The Mass of Ash Wednesday begins the series, drawing from the first psalm, which offers a comparison between the faithful man and a wicked, unfaithful one.
+Psalm 1, Distilled • The Mass of Ash Wednesday begins the series, drawing from the first psalm, which offers a comparison between the faithful man and a wicked, unfaithful one.
 Here is the portion of the text about the faithful man:

 Beatus vir qui non abiit in consilio impiorum, et in via peccatorum non stetit, et in cathedra pestilentiae non sedit; sed in lege Domini voluntas ejus, et in lege ejus meditabitur die ac nocte.
 Et erit tamquam lignum quod plantatum est secus decursus aquarum, quod fructum suum dabit in tempore suo : et folium ejus non defluet; et omnia quaecumque faciet prosperabuntur.